KvalitetsIT/helm-multitenant-chart/readme.md

       cpu: 1000 #This is the number of allocated VCPU's (1000 is alot of vcpu's)
       memory: 200Gi
       longhorn.storageclass.storage.k8s.io/requests.storage: 100Gi
-    allowInternetAccess : true #True if tennant should be able to reach internet
     ingressAllowedNamespaces: #Namespaces that should be able to reach this namespace
       - DataStorageServices
       - ingress-nginx